sngm45/sngm45.github.io/index.md

 ## Welcome to sngm45's GitHub Pages

-You can use the [editor on GitHub](https://github.com/sngm45/sngm45.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Hi, I am a software engineer for embedded system.

 ### About

 You can see sngm45's resume in [here](https://sngm45.github.io/resume).

-For more details please contact me via [email](sng.ngmr@gmail.com).
+For more details please contact me via [Gmail](mailto:sng.ngmr@gmail.com).